2021 Prada Cup: Teams

 Three teams that competed for the title of challenger against defender Team New Zealand in the 2021 America's Cup.

 Rules

 Boats

-The Cup is sailed in AC75s, 75 foot foiling monohulls.
+The Cup is sailed in AC75s, 75-foot foiling monohulls.
 The boats are expected to have requirements around the boats being "constructed in country".
 Teams are allowed to build two boats each.

 Nationality

 Twenty percent of sailors in each team must have passports from that country.
 The rest must meet a residency requirement: they must reside in that team's country for 380 days from 1 September 2018 to 1 September 2020.

 Competition format

 The Prada Cup uses a quadruple Round-robin tournament to determine a seeding.
-The second and third seeds after all twelve races then compete in a seven-race series in order to advance to a 13-race final series against the first seed from the round robin.
+The second and third seeds after all twelve races then compete in a seven-race series to advance to a 13-race final series against the first seed from the round robin.
 The winner of this final series will become the challenger for the 2021 America's Cup against defender Team New Zealand.